China–India relations: 2000s

 Indian and Chinese officers at Nathu La.
-Nathu La was re-opened in 2006 following numerous bilateral trade agreements.
+Nathu La was reopened in 2006 following numerous bilateral trade agreements.
 The opening of the pass is expected to bolster the economy of the region and play a key role in the growing China-Indian trade.

 In a major embarrassment for China, the 17th Karmapa, Urgyen Trinley Dorje, who was proclaimed by China, made a dramatic escape from Tibet to the Rumtek Monastery in Sikkim.
-Chinese officials were in a quandary on this issue as any protest to India on the issue would mean an explicit endorsement on India's governance of Sikkim, which the Chinese still hadn't recognised.
-In 2003, China officially recognised Indian sovereignty over Sikkim as the two countries moved towards resolving their border disputes.
+Chinese officials were in a quandary on this issue, as any protest to India on the issue would mean an explicit endorsement of India's governance of Sikkim, which the Chinese still hadn't recognized.

+The Chinese government eventually agreed to recognize Sikkim as an Indian state in 2003, in return for India declaring Tibet as a part of the territory of China; New Delhi had accepted Tibet as part of China in 1954.
+Still, China appears to have believed that the agreement had lapsed.
+The 2003 agreement led to a thaw in Sino-Indian relations as the two countries moved towards resolving their border disputes.

 In 2004, the two countries proposed opening up the Nathula and Jelepla Passes in Sikkim.
 2004 was a milestone in China-Indian bilateral trade, surpassing the US$10 billion mark for the first time.
 In April 2005, Chinese Premier Wen Jiabao visited Bangalore to push for increased China-Indian cooperation in high-tech industries.
 Wen stated that the 21st century will be "the Asian century of the IT industry."
 Regarding the issue of India gaining a permanent seat on the UN Security Council, Wen Jiabao initially seemed to support the idea, but had returned to a neutral position.

 In the South Asian Association for Regional Cooperation (SAARC) Summit in 2005, China was granted observer status.
 While other countries in the region are ready to consider China for permanent membership in the SAARC, India seemed reluctant.

 In 2005, China and India signed the 'Strategic and Cooperative Partnership for Peace and Prosperity'.
 However, there has been very little, if any, strategic convergence between the two countries.

 Issues surrounding energy have risen in significance.
 Both countries have growing energy demand to support economic growth.
 Both countries signed an agreement in 2006 to envisage ONGC Videsh Ltd (OVL) and the China National Petroleum Corporation (CNPC) placing joint bids for promising projects.